-*Requests to withdraw a panel should be communicated promptly to Executive Director at email@example.com or Assistant Director at firstname.lastname@example.org.
+*Requests to withdraw a session should be communicated promptly to Executive Director at email@example.com or Assistant Director at firstname.lastname@example.org.
 If sufficient proposals have already been submitted, PAMLA may try to save the session by finding a replacement presiding officer.
 Once you propose a session, it is no longer “your” session.
 Our responsibility is to the panelists and the scholarship.
 And so if you have to withdraw as presiding officer, the session will likely continue on without you.

 Changing a Session Format

 *Any requests to change a session format will be considered (for example, from a Paper Panel to a Creative Conversation or a Roundtable).
 Please email Executive Director at email@example.com for any questions about session format changes or for format requests.

 *To find out more about PAMLA’s creative session formats, such as Workshops, Creative Conversations, and Roundtables, see our Session Formats list.